kopperud/Pesto.jl/docs/src/plotting/ggtree.md

 ## Tree plots in ggtree

-The plotting functionality include in `Pesto` is intended as an interactive tool, and it's functionality is rather rudimentary.
+The plotting functionality include in `Pesto` is intended as an interactive tool, and its functionality is rather rudimentary.
 If you wish to make a publication-quality plot, we recommend instead to use a more established, well-tested and feature-rich library especially for this purpose.
 A good choice is to use the `ggtree` library in `R`, although other libraries could be used as well.
-In `Pesto`, we provide functionality to save the results as a Newick strinc with metadata for each node.
+In `Pesto`, we provide functionality to save the results as a Newick string with metadata for each node.
 If we want to save the newick string to a file, we can use the `writenewick` function
 ```julia
 writenewick("primates_analysis.tre", primates, rates)
 ```